spectrocloud/librarium/content/docs/09-registries-and-packs/7-advanced-configuration.md

 ---
-title: 'Advanced Registry configuration'
+title: 'Advanced Configuration'
-metaTitle: 'Advanced Registry configuration'
+metaTitle: 'Advanced Configuration'
-metaDescription: 'Customizing deployments of Spectro Registry'
+metaDescription: 'Learn how to apply advanced concepts by customizing the deployments of the Packs registry.'
 icon: ''
 hideToC: true
 fullWidth: false